Venture vs Startup: 7 Practical Distinctions Before You Found

 - Funding source - Startup: VC, angels, CVCs.
 Venture: can also be bank loan, bootstrapping, or customer revenue.

-- Burn ratio — Startup: burns $50K-$500K/month sometimes without revenue.
-Venture: most ventures are profitable after 12-24 months.
+- Burn ratio - Startup: burns scope tailored/month sometimes without revenue.
+Venture: most ventures are profitable after over a flexible duration.

 - Founder equity - Startup: aggressive dilution to 15-25% eventually.
 Venture: founders typically retain 50%+.